Melanie Saxton — Top Texas Book Editor

 Yes, this month (August 2017) I was recognized as one of the Top 15 Book Editors in Texas and listed at #6:

-This shout out (read the whole article here) has put me in the writing mood, so here’s the backstory.
+This shout-out has put me in the writing mood, so here’s the backstory.

 How it all Started